Ada-Developers-Academy/daily-curriculum/week07/weekly_overview.md

 ## Goals

 - Learn about the major components of a rails app
-    - Routing
+    - User Authentication
     - Controllers
-    - Models
     - Views
+    - ActiveRecord
+    - Validations
 - Practice implementing features within a rails app
-- Use project managment software
+- Use project management software
 - Use agile development practices in a group of four

 ## Schedule